 And now I feel great- it’s a miracle!
 I thank God, who I feel sent me on a long mission to wellness.
 In Genesis 1:29, God said, “I have given you every plant with seeds on the face of the earth and every tree that has fruit with seeds.
 This will be your food.”
 Our culture has strayed from such natural food, creating our own weird “foods”, with the help of machines, pesticides, genetic modification, etc. Maybe it’s time to get back on track!

 Note that I’m not advocating that everyone should get off drugs right this second!
 But, there may be a long, natural journey ahead, for those who choose it.
-What about you?
-Have you found some natural food or herb that’s making a positive impact on your health?
-If so, please do share with us here in the comments section.

 And now, the list (some things might seem weight-related, but hypothyroid-sufferers often have weight problems too…)-